willklein/design-system-success/slides.md

 Those things are important, and critical, and I wish they were enough.

 But what will make the difference isn't how good we implement, or even deliver.
 It takes something else beyond technical excellence.
-That is what I hope we strive for.
 -->
 ---
 layout: image